martin-jw/obsidian-recall/README.md

 Note that untracking a note removes all information regarding the note from the system, and any progress will therefore be reset.

+### The status bar

+This plugin adds a status to the status bar of Obsidian.
+This status changes depending on which note is being viewed:
+- When viewing a tracked note, it shows when that note is next to be reviewed.
+- When viewing an untracked note, it shows the number of notes currently in the queue.
+- When in Review, it shows the number of items remaining in the review.

 ## Reviewing Items
 To review due items, run the `SRS: Review` command.
 This will build the queue and open up the review view, and any items due for review will be shown.